Build Your Next Website with WordPress Accessible Design

 WordPress has an Active Developer Community

 It’s not possible to be 100 percent accessible because of evolving standards and technology.
-However, the WordPress team is constantly monitoring as technology changes and is willing to look at specific improvements and suggestions that could benefit all WordPress users.
+However, the ADA compliant WordPress team constantly monitors technological changes and is willing to look at specific improvements and suggestions that could benefit all WordPress users.

 Mobile Options are a Priority for WordPress

-The WordPress platform has also focused on ensuring websites on mobile devices are accessible, by offering mobile-specific themes.
+The WordPress platform offers mobile-specific accessible WordPress plugins, themes and other features to ensure your website is available to all users.
 Considering how often we use our phones and tablets, this option is a no-brainer.

 The WordPress team also keeps up with best practices for designers and businesses, to help them make their sites accessible to everyone.
 There are WordPress communities to join, as well as ideas and tips offered by WordPress directly to their users.
 Some of WordPress’ basic suggestions include: